Axis Bank: Operation Red Spider

-2016 Demonetisation related money laundering
+2016 demonetisation-related money laundering

-Following the 2016 Indian Banknote Demonetisation, a number of Axis Bank employees were arrested for facilitating money laundering activities.
+Following the 2016 Indian banknote demonetisation, a number of Axis Bank employees were arrested for facilitating money laundering activities.
 Some media outlets highlighted the disproportionate number of cases involving the bank, and claimed that the bank's aggressive performance targets and internal culture fostered such activities and that the blame does not lie solely in the hands of arrested employees.

 Initiatives

 Axis Thought Factory

-An innovation hub located in Bengaluru has an in-house innovation team and an accelerator program.
+An innovation hub located in Bengaluru has an in-house innovation team and an accelerator program, primarily working on artificial intelligence.
 With this launch, Axis Bank became the first Indian bank to introduce a dedicated innovation lab in the country.

 Asha home loans

 Asha home loans targets first-time home buyers in the lower-income segment.
 The product offers loans from ₹100 thousand–₹1.5 million in small towns (population less than 1 million) and up to ₹2.8 million in larger towns (population over 1 million), to customers with family incomes of ₹8 thousand–₹10 thousand per month and above.